ermlikeyeah/ermlikeyeah.github.io/_posts/2019-11-26-run-notes-2019-november-week-4.markdown

 ### The week in summary

-Just the two runs.
+Just two runs.
 It was going to be a good four but busyness and tiredness crept in.
 The plan for the week went to shit quite quickly.
 Gah and arrrggghhh.

 {% include image.html url="/assets/2019-11-26-notebook.jpg" description="A grab from my notebook showing the planning for this week and how this week actually turned out." %}